Feedback About wiseGEEK Login

-Is it Cruel to Cook Shellfish and Crustaceans Alive?
+Is It Cruel to Cook Shellfish and Crustaceans Alive?

 The short answer to this question is that yes, it is cruel to cook shellfish and crustaceans alive, because although they have less extensive nervous systems than humans do, they still feel pain.
 This has been a subject of vigorous debate, as the animal rights movement feels that cooking shellfish alive is inhumane, and several scientific studies on the topic have come up with inconclusive results.
 Fortunately, there are ways to humanely cook crustaceans and, to some extent, shellfish as well, for consumers who would prefer more humanely killed seafood.
 Consumers concerned about cruelty to food animals may also want to consider purchasing free farmed, humanely raised meat and animal products.